kinecosystem/kin-website-docs/docs/nodejs/sdk.md

 #### Transferring Kin to Another Account Using Whitelist Service
 The Kin blockchain also allows for transactions to be performed with no fee.
-Apps and services have to be approved first (for details, see [Going live with Kin]().
+Apps and services have to be approved first (for details, see [Whitelisted Account](/terms-and-concepts#whitelisted-account).
 After your service has been added to the whitelist, you will be able to whitelist transactions for your clients.
 To have their transactions whitelisted, your clients will send HTTP requests containing their transactions to your Node server.
 You will then whitelist the transactions and return them to the clients to send to the blockchain.

 ```javascript
 const whitelistedTransaction = account.whitelistTransaction({ envelope: clientTransaction, networkId: network_id});